I-1-2-43.Administrative Review of the Approval or Disapproval of the Fee Agreement — Procedures

 If the request was not timely filed and there is no basis to find good cause for the late filing based on the explanation (refer to 20 CFR 404.1720(d)(2)(ii) and 416.1520(d)(2)(ii) for examples of good cause), or the request was not filed by a proper party, prepare a letter telling the requester:

-the reason(s) you decided that he or she did not show good cause or that he or she is not a proper party; and
+the reason(s) you decided that the requester did not show good cause or that the requester is not a proper party; and

 you will not act on the request for administrative review of the determination for that reason.